burakbayramli/kod/mycamera2/README.md

 Example of how to use Android camera, recording of orientation sensor, GPS, and camera frames.
 We skip some frames for performance / storage reasons, and the unit of storage for all recording is the frame.
-Whenever a frame is recorded, orientatio, GPS will be recorded along with it.
+Whenever a frame is recorded, orientation, GPS will be recorded along with it.

 The data files are dumped under SDCARD/Bass folder, which can be taken